 And we realized that it isn’t the physical invitations but the personal approach we take that’s our secret sauce.
 Our platform enables our awesome sales reps to get closer to their prospects and create personal bonds by appealing to the 5-to-9 person behind the 9-to-5 persona.

-The marketplace of 35,000 gifts allows them to offer something relevant to the times we’re in (home office decor or a donation to a relief fund) and the empathetic and thoughtful nature of our outreach shows respect for the prospect’s time and attention.
+The marketplace of 35,000 gifts allows them to offer something relevant to the times we were in (home office decor or a donation to a relief fund) and the empathetic and thoughtful nature of our outreach shows respect for the prospect’s time and attention.
 So, in that sense, our goals didn’t need to change, just the channel we use to get there.

 Since our prospects, like yours, are all coping with unique and unprecedented conditions we’ve had to become even more mindful of who we’re sending gifts to, what gifts we are sending, and why we are sending them.